 Innovation Accelerator Team

-If this was an interesting article check out Designing For Alzheimer’s and Dementia Patients, Opioid Crisis Drives Emergency Department Reconfiguration, and Interview with Lyn Geboy.
+If this article is interesting, check out Designing For Alzheimer’s and Dementia Patients, Opioid Crisis Drives Emergency Department Reconfiguration, and Interview with Lyn Geboy.

 Source: Tonetto, Leandro, et al. “Designing for Patients with Mild Cognitive Impairment – HCD Magazine.”
 HCD Magazine – Architecture & Interior Design Trends for Healthcare Facilities, 22 Feb.
 2023, https://healthcaredesignmagazine.com/trends/designing-for-patients-with-mild-cognitive-impairment/.